Frequently Asked Questions

 On the software level, the rising and falling edges are independent channels.
-In the web application, these are marked explicitly.
+In the Graphical User Interfaces, these are marked explicitly.
 In the software libraries, the number of a falling edge channel is a negative number of the physical channel, e.g., the falling edges of the physical channel 2 correspond to the software channel -2.
 You can also use convenience method

 Time Taggers delivered before mid-2018 had different channel labeling scheme.
 For more details, please see section Channel Number Schema 0 and 1.

 What value should I pass to an optional channel?

 You can specify a special integer value explicitly, but this is not recommended.
 Use the predefined constant

 CHANNEL_UNUSED instead.
 For C++, the constant is defined in TimeTagger.h and is called CHANNEL_UNUSED.

 Is it possible to use the same channel in multiple measurement classes?

 Yes, absolutely.
 All measurement objects that you create are able to access the same time tag stream and get the same event information.
 This is by design of our API.
 Every measurement runs in its own separate thread and only the power of your CPU (clock, number of cores) and memory will limit how many of them you can create.
 For example, in our demonstration setup that we show on trade fairs, we run about 10 simultaneous measurements on a Microsoft Surface tablet PC without a problem.
 Please note that the processing power required also depends on the event rate on physical channels.